Newborn only stops crying when watching Dallas Cowboys

 "I don't know if it's the whistles that does it, but something does it so that's pretty awesome,” Bryan said.

 Lola has a congenital heart defect.
 A Cook Children's Hospital room has been her home since she was born.
-It's been grueling for her parents so moments when she's appy are cherished.
+It's been grueling for her parents so moments when she's happy are cherished.

 "We're smiling because if you don't smile, you can get into a dark place very quickly,” Laura said.
 “And so I'm happy that if the Cowboys make my daughter happy, it'll make me happy."